Molecular & Integrative Physiology | University of Michigan Medical School

 Career: Dr. Qi received his undergraduate degree in Microbiology from the Fudan University, China in 1997 and his Ph.D. in Immunology with Dr. Suzanne Ostrand-Rosenberg from the University of Maryland, Baltimore County, in 2001.
 He was a postdoc at Johns Hopkins University Medical School with Dr. Carol Greider, 2009 Nobel Laureate (2001-2004) and the Salk Institute with Dr. Marc Montminy (2004-2007) prior to joining the faculty of Cornell University in 2007 as an Assistant Professor.
 In 2013, he was promoted to Associate Professor with tenure.
 In the summer of 2016, he became the Professor at the Department of Molecular & Integrative Physiology at the University of Michigan Medical School.

 Awards: Dr. Qi became a Leukemia and Lymphoma Society Postdoctoral Fellow in 2002 and Juvenile Diabetes Research Foundation Postdoctoral Fellow in 2005.
 In 2008, he was the recipient of the Junior Faculty Award from the American Diabetes Association and the Young Investigator Award from the American Federation for Aging Research.
 In 2011, he was awarded the Bio-Serv Award by the American Society for Nutrition.
 In 2012 and 2013, he was awarded the Career Development Award and prestigious Thomas Lee Award by the American Diabetes Association.
 In 2014, he was awarded the SUNY Chancellor’s Award for Excellence in Teaching.
-He was very popular with undergraduate students, whom nominated him twice as the faculty speaker at the graduation ceremony of Division of Nutritional Sciences at Cornell (2014 and 2016).
+In 2021, he received Scientific Achievement Award by Chinese American Diabetes Association.
+While at Cornell, he was nominated twice as the faculty speaker at the graduation ceremony of Division of Nutritional Sciences at Cornell (2014 and 2016).
+In 2022, he was elected to an AAAS fellow.

 NIH R01HL146642-01 (co-I, PI - Xi Chen, BCM)